AiratKhayrullov/AuthApp/README.md

 An example of using "Cellular automata" in real life
 ## Authors
 - [Khayrullov Airat] - Developing the mobile application
-- [Murodov Akhmad] - Developing algorithms and enhancing already existing algorithms.
-Rewriting algorithms from Java to Kotlin.
+- [Murodov Akhmad] - Developing the algorithms and enhancing already existing algorithms.
+Rewriting the algorithms from Java to Kotlin.
-- Ivan Cvetkov - Rewriting algorithms from Python to Java.
-Enhancing algorithms
+- Ivan Cvetkov - Rewriting the algorithms from Python to Java.
+Enhancing the algorithms

 [Khayrullov Airat]:
   https://github.com/AiratKhayrullov